Remote Education Provision Information for Parents

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

 In the first few days of remote education, all children will receive a pack of home learning resources with any pencils, books and any other equipment they might need.
-The packs will be delivered to your house by a member of staff.
-Additional work on Seesaw will be available for Y1-Y6 for any child who has a device and access to the internet at home.
+These packs will be delivered to your home.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?